Corfliss/cs-courses-notes/Semester 1/Programming Foundation 1/Introduction to Python.md

 print("The sum is " + sum)
 ```

 This is basically an addition program.
 In here, the program will ask for an input with a request message twice.
 Then store it in a variable called str1 and str2 respectively.
-Then, since the variable is a string type, you will find in step 2 another variable turns a string into an integer, which later summed up in step 3 wih the variable sum.
+Then, since the variable is a string type, you will find in step 2 another variable turns a string into an integer, which later summed up in step 3 with the variable sum.
 Lastly, to print it in the display using combination of "The sum is" and the number added.

 **Why Python?**
-In short, again: It has simple and familiar snytaxes.
+In short, again: It has simple and familiar syntaxes.
 Perfect for beginners.

-#ongoing
+So for now, this course notes will be using Python a lot.

 Back to [[Programming Foundation 1]]